 Students may request a schedule change after completing Core.
 Such schedule changes are subject to Director approval and Financial Aid processing time.
-Approved schedule changes that result in an increased number of scheduled hours per week will incur no fee to the Future Professional's ledger.
-Approved schedule changes that result in a lower number of scheduled hours per week will incur a \$100 schedule change fee to the Future Professional's ledger.
-In rare, extenuating circumstances and in the case where the school requests a future professional to change their schedule, the Director may waive schedule change fees with a signed letter.
+The first approved schedule change does not incur a fee.
+Additional Approved schedule changes that result in an increased number of scheduled hours per week will incur no fee to the Future Professional's ledger.
+Additional Approved schedule changes that result in a lower number of scheduled hours per week will incur a \$100 schedule change fee to the Future Professional's ledger.
+In rare, extenuating circumstances the Director may waive schedule change fees with a signed letter.